-I’ve been using this Emco Unimat 3 lathe for the past 32 years and thought it was about time I reviewed it.
-This is what I learnt to turn on and all those years on it is still in use on a very regular basis to machine very small parts.
+I’ve been using this Emco Unimat 3 lathe for the past 3 decades (and counting…) and thought it was about time I reviewed it.
+I learnt to turn on this lathe and all those years on it is still in use on a very regular basis to machine very small parts.
 It originally had a number of other optional extras: circular saw, fretsaw, pillar drill, milling machine, grinder etc

 Unimat 3 Lathe

-The Unimat 3 is the size of a large watchmakers lathe.
+The Emco Unimat 3 is the size of a large watchmakers lathe.
 You can turn items up to around 80mm diameter at a push.
 However, this lathe though excels turning small parts at high speed and with precision.

 The lathe adapts into a very small drill / milling machine / circular saw amongst other options.